André Esteves

 André Santos Esteves (born July 12, 1968) is a Brazilian billionaire businessman.
-Among Brazilian billionaires, Esteves is ranked 6th with a net worth of R$20.75 billion, according to Forbes business magazine.
-He currently serves as senior partner and chairman at BTG Pactual, the biggest investment bank in Latin America, and also as board member of Conservation International.
-In 2015, he was arrested by the Brazilian Federal Police in the context of the anti-corruption Operation Car Wash, and remained in prison for around three weeks; in December 2018, Esteves was acquitted of corruption charges.
+Among Brazilian billionaires, Esteves is ranked sixth with a net worth of US$6.9 billion, according to Forbes, as of March 2025.
+He is senior partner and chairman at BTG Pactual, the biggest investment bank in Latin America.
+As a philanthropist he is a board member of Conservation International, Inteli and Council on Foreign Relations.

+In 2015, Esteves was accused of obstructing justice.
+In July 2018, after the Federal Public Ministry declared his innocence, he was acquitted by the Federal Court.
 At a meeting on April 29, 2022, the shareholders of the bank reappointed Esteves as board chairman.

 Personal life

 André Esteves was born into a middle-class family in Rio de Janeiro, and obtained his bachelor's degree in computer science from the Federal University of Rio de Janeiro.
-Esteves has three children, and The New York Times writes that "he has driven the same Mercedes pickup for four years and takes only two weeks of vacation a year", though he also owns a Dassault Falcon private jet worth $50 million USD When interviewed about his downtime, "Esteves professes a love of his job, though he also enjoys cinema, wine and good food."
+Esteves has three children, and The New York Times writes that "he has driven the same Mercedes pickup for four years and takes only two weeks of vacation a year", though he also owns a Dassault Falcon private jet worth US$50 million.
+When interviewed about his downtime, "Esteves professes a love of his job, though he also enjoys cinema, wine and good food."

 Career

 After graduating from the Federal University of Rio de Janeiro, André Esteves joined Pactual and within "a year he was a member of the bank's foreign debt trading team, and within two he was managing IPOs and M&A deals."
 In 1992, Esteves made a partner for helping the bank "to post a 59 percent return on capital".
 UBS purchased Pactual in December 2006, and in June 2008, Esteves left the bank along with key Brazilian partners to create BTG, a global investment company.
-In April 2009, Esteves, along with other partners, purchased Pactual back from UBS for $2.5 billion.
-He discussed these events in 2013 in an interview for the Creating Emerging Markets project at the Harvard Business School.
+In April 2009, Esteves, along with other partners, purchased Pactual back from UBS for US$2.5 billion.
+He discussed these events an interview for the Creating Emerging Markets project at the Harvard Business School.
 Esteves arrives at his office as early as 6:30 AM and "often calls partners together for meetings as late as 10:00 p.m."
 He also holds regular study meetings with BTG Pactual directors at his home.

 Philanthropy

 James Crombie of LatinFinance writes that "Esteves supports education and environmental charities".
-André Esteves has also supported initiatives, projects and institutions that help to improve education, healthcare and promote arts in Brazil.
+In addition, André Esteves is a member of the Global Board of Advisors of the Council on Foreign Relations.
+He has also supported initiatives, projects, and institutions that aim to improve education, healthcare, and promote the arts in Brazil.
 Institutions like the Universidade de São Paulo, the "Hospital de Câncer de Barretos" and the Museu de Arte Moderna de São Paulo are among those supported by Esteves.

+In April 2020, Esteves and other partners of BTG Pactual announced a donation of 50 million Brazilian reais for COVID-19 pandemic combat projects in Brazil.